Will Vest

-William Vest (born June 6, 1995) is an American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
+William Lane Vest (born June 6, 1995) is an American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
 He previously played in MLB for the Seattle Mariners.
+Vest made his MLB debut in 2021.

 Career

 Amateur career

 Vest attended Ridge Point High School in Sienna, Texas.
 He played for the school's baseball team as a shortstop.
 He enrolled at Stephen F. Austin State University, where he played college baseball for the Stephen F. Austin Lumberjacks.
 Vest became a pitcher in college.

 Detroit Tigers

-Vest was drafted in the 12th round, 365th overall, by the Detroit Tigers in the 2017 MLB draft.
-Vest made his professional debut with the Low-A Connecticut Tigers, posting a 3-1 record and 2.83 ERA in 21 games.
-He split the 2018 season between the Single-A West Michigan Whitecaps and the High-A Lakeland Flying Tigers, recording a cumulative 4-4 record and 5.18 ERA in 30 appearances.
-In 2019, Vest split the year between Lakeland, the Double-A Erie SeaWolves, and the Triple-A Toledo Mud Hens, pitching to a 3-5 record and 3.27 ERA with 58 strikeouts in 55.0 innings of work in 37 games between the three teams.
+The Detroit Tigers selected Vest in the 12th round, with the 365th overall pick, in the 2017 MLB draft.
+Vest made his professional debut with the Low-A Connecticut Tigers, posting a 3–1 record and 2.83 ERA in 21 games.
+He split the 2018 season between the Single-A West Michigan Whitecaps and the High-A Lakeland Flying Tigers, recording a cumulative 4–4 record and 5.18 ERA in 30 appearances.
+In 2019, Vest split the year between Lakeland, the Double-A Erie SeaWolves, and the Triple-A Toledo Mud Hens, pitching to a 3–5 record and 3.27 ERA with 58 strikeouts in 55 innings pitched in 37 games between the three teams.

 Vest did not play in a game in 2020, as the minor league season was cancelled due to the COVID-19 pandemic.